 Stability

 Not all rugs are equally stable.
-Some can slip around, especially when placed on sheer tiles floors.
-If you're a naturally clumsy person, or you have young children living in the house, you'll want to choose a rug that stays in place.
+Some can slip around, especially when placed on sheer tile floors.
+If you're naturally clumsy or have young children living in the house, you'll want to choose a rug that stays in place.

-If you've selected a handmade rug without backing, you can easily attach a non-slip fabric beneath it.
-The same is true of synthetic rugs that might be on the lighter side.
+If you've selected a handmade rug without backing, you can easily attach an anti slip fabric beneath it.
+The same is true of synthetic rugs that might be lighter.

 When placing small bathroom rugs, always consider which areas might be the most slippery.
 Typically, the flooring right outside the tub or shower area gets the wettest, followed by sinks and toilets.

-While you don't have to ensure that all of your bathroom rugs are non-slip, it's crucial to prepare mats near slippery areas.
+While you don't have to ensure that all your bathroom rugs are non-slip, preparing mats near slippery areas is crucial.
 Non-slip fabrics and sprays are affordable and often add minimal height to your rugs.

-However, as stated before, location is a significant factor that you'll want to think about.
-Just as with real estate, location can be everything for bathroom rug placement.
+However, as stated before, location is a significant factor you'll want to consider.
+As with real estate, location can be everything for bathroom rug placement.

 Location